Driving to La Tania

 Other Stuff

-Of course there's the hassle of ski racks and whether to take snow chains, spare bulbs, warning triangle, fire extinguisher, headlamp adjuster, GB sticker (or new Euro type number plate) etc. Though I know plenty of people who carry none of them - ever.
-Then there's insurance, rescue cover, fuel, tolls, channel crossing hassles etc.
+Of course there's the hassle of ski racks and whether to take snow chains, spare bulbs, warning triangle, fire extinguisher, headlamp adjuster, UK sticker etc. Though I know plenty of people who carry none of them - ever.
+Then there's insurance, rescue cover, fuel, tolls, channel crossing hassles etc. Hi-Vis vests in the car (not the boot) for all passengers in case of a breakdown is also a requirement from July 2008 but the disposable breathalyser requirement has been scrapped.

 Useful Links

-for Ibis, Sofitel, Mercure, Novotel, Formule1, F1, Etap, Red Roof, AllSeason and Pullman Hotels.
+Accorhotels.com for hotels across France including Ibis, Sofitel, Mercure, Novotel, Formule1, F1, Etap

 theaa.com - Lots of information about driving abroad from the AA